 We’ve ruled out phone calls as the average millennial’s preferred method of communication, so the question remains: What’s the best way to reach them?

 We know, we’re a little biased.
 But the numbers back us up.
 In a study by OpenMarket, 75% of millennial respondents reported that they would actually prefer a text-only phone to one that takes calls.

 The same number of respondents said that they also think SMS is the best way to get messages like reminders for appointments, payments, and deliveries, along with promotions and surveys.

 At the end of the day, stats are just generalizations (as if we need more generalizations about millennials and their avocado toast habits).

 But if you run a business, these stats about millennials hating phone calls are a call to action for you.
 We’re not telling you to never call a customer again, but we are saying to give them options.

 Naturally, we’re partial to texting, but for good reason.
 Texting also has a few benefits, besides simply being a good way to reach your millennial customers.

 All these things make texting an ideal channel for customer service, especially when you need quick, efficient two-way interactions.

-That’s the word on why texting is a good idea to reach millennials, but is texting really appropriate for business?
+That’s the word on why texting is a good idea to reach millennials but is texting really appropriate for business?
 It can be.

-Here’s a few tips for keeping your communications both friendly and effective.
+Here are a few tips for keeping your communications both friendly and effective.